aistairc/Numeracy-600K/README.md

 ## License
 Numeracy-600K is licensed under the Creative Commons Attribution-Non-Commercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

-The full text of market comments are owned by Reuters.
+The full text of market comments are owned by Refinitiv https://www.refinitiv.com/en.

 The full text of article titles are prepared by Rohit Kulkarni, and under CC0: Public Domain license.